Malcolm Smith (American football): 2015 season

-2016
+2016 season

 Head coach Jack Del Rio retained Smith as the starting weakside linebacker to start 2016, along with Bruce Irvin and middle linebacker Ben Heeney.
 Smith was inactive for the Raiders' Week 5 win against the San Diego Chargers due to a quadriceps injury.
 In Week 11, Smith collected ten combined tackles (nine solo), made a pass deflection, and intercepted a pass by Brock Osweiler during a 27–20 victory against the Houston Texans in Mexico City.
 On January 1, 2017, Smith recorded a season-high 12 combined tackles (nine solo) as the Raiders lost 24–6 against the Denver Broncos in Week 17.
 He finished the 2016 season with 103 combined tackles (86 solo), three pass deflections, two forced fumbles, and an interception in 15 games and 15 starts.
 Smith's performance suffered in 2016 and he earned an overall grade of 46.3 from Pro Football Focus.
 His grade ranked 68th among 88 qualifying linebackers during the season.